mongodb/terraform-provider-mongodbatlas/website/docs/d/cloud_provider_access.markdown

 # mongodbatlas_cloud_provider_access

-`mongodbatlas_cloud_provider_access` allows you to get the list of cloud provider access roles, by now AWS is supported.
+`mongodbatlas_cloud_provider_access` allows you to get the list of cloud provider access roles, currently only AWS is supported.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.